Posted on Mar 25, 2021 therapy

 If you haven’t been, you may experience knee pain or tightness, as well as tight hips, hamstrings, and glutes.
 Mostly because you’ve been overusing the stronger side of your body when only doing exercises with both legs.

 The best remedy for this type of pain?
-Yoga, of course!
-Here are some moves that will specifically help with this type of knee pain:
+Yoga for knee pain, of course!
+Here are some moves that will specifically help:

 Take a break from plyometrics, squats, leg presses, and jumps for a while.
 Any exercises where you’ve been using both legs simultaneously.
 And replace those movements with yoga moves instead!
 You’ll feel the difference!